devzendo/transputer-emulator/README.md

   disassembling or using the monitor.
 * The emulator's monitor now accepts a 't' command which toggles the display of disassembly and memory read/write.
+* The emulator can run tests from Mike Brüstle's Transputer Validation Suite.

 0.0.1 First Release
 * Versioning and build now controlled by Maven and CMake.